iobis/manual/format_emof.md

 * Class Measurement | DwC:measurementValue
 * Class Measurement | DwC:measurementValueID

-*For `measurementTypeID`, `measurementUnitID`, and `measurementValueID` you must use controlled vocabulary terms.
-We know choosing the correct vocabulary term can be challenging, so we have provided some guidance on how to [select the correct vocabulary](vocabulary.html).
+> *For `measurementTypeID`, `measurementUnitID`, and `measurementValueID` you must use controlled vocabulary terms.
+We know choosing the correct vocabulary term can be challenging, so we have provided some guidance on how to [select the correct vocabulary](vocabulary.html) and are continuously working to improve guidelines.
 It is strongly recommended to ensure these fields are filled as correctly as possible.
 Missing or incorrect terms will be documented in the [measurementOrFact reports](https://r.obis.org/mof/).

 #### How to structure eMoF